What Is Tamanu?

 Decreases the visibility and improves the appearance of scars by promoting the formation of new skin tissue, including pitting scars of acne.

-Moisturizing properties help protect against wrinkles, fine lines and signs of premature aging.
+Moisturizing properties help reduce the appearance of wrinkles, fine lines and other signs of premature aging.

 Nourishes and protects compromised skin, such as dry, chapped and cracked skin.

-Daily applications can help clear eczema and psoriasis eruptions, as well as relieve irritation of persistent itchy areas.
+Daily applications can help clear eruptions, as well as relieve irritation of persistent itchy areas.

-The anti-inflammatory benefits can calm the pain and help heal blisters and rashes.
+The anti-inflammatory benefits can calm blisters and rashes.

 Testing on use of tamanu oil as a natural UV filter in ophthalmic preparations is ongoing and promising.

-Tamanu oil is not a cure-all for every skin condition or hair problem.
-It does have a long history of success in treating irritations, dryness, scars and other common skin difficulties.
+Tamanu oil is not versatile for every skin condition or hair problem.
+It does have a long history of success in soothing irritations, dryness, scars and other common skin difficulties.
 Studies on the healing benefits of tamanu oil continue.
 As with any new medication, consult with your personal physician before beginning any new treatment regimen.
 At Legend's Creek Farm we make our Tamanu products with 100% organic Tamanu oil from the only reputable dealer in the USA.